National Resistance of East Timorese Students

 The National Resistance of East Timorese Students (Resistência Nacional dos Estudantes de Timor-Leste (RENETIL)) was a resistance movement of students from East Timor against the Indonesian occupation between 1975 and 1999.
-RENETIL was established on June 20, 1988, in Denpasar, Bali, Indonesia, by ten East Timorese students. with the leadership of Fernando de Araújo as General Secretary.
+RENETIL was established on June 20, 1988, in Denpasar, Bali, Indonesia, by ten East Timorese students led by Fernando de Araújo as General Secretary.
 This organization was later extended to other cities in Indonesia with East Timorese students.

 History

 Following the Santa Cruz massacre in Dili in 1991, RENETIL organized its first demonstration in Jakarta a week later.
 Originally it was supposed to take place with the stopover of the Portuguese Parliament delegation en route to East Timor, but the trip was cancelled.
 Demonstrators were sent to Jakarta from each regional group of RENETIL, including eight from Yogyakarta.
 A total of 72 people demonstrated in front of the United Nations office on November 19.
 As they crossed the street towards the Japanese Embassy, they were all arrested.
-Fernando de Araújo was arrested on November 24 and charged with subversion to nine years in prison, of which he served more than six years.
-The rest of the management was also arrested.
+Fernando de Araújo was arrested on November 24, charged with subversion and sentenced to nine years in prison, of which he served more than six years.
+The rest of the leadership was also arrested.
 José Antonio Neves, chosen to replace Araújo, was imprisoned just four months later.

-Nevertheless, RENETIL persisted and now attempted to "Indonize" the East Timor conflict by establishing contact with Indonesian opposition groups fighting against the Suharto regime.
+Nevertheless, RENETIL persisted and now attempted to "Indonesianize" the East Timor conflict by establishing contact with Indonesian opposition groups fighting against the Suharto regime.
 The main organizations were the People's Democratic Union PRD and the Student Solidarity for Democracy SMID.
-She founded the solidarity movement Indonesian People's Solidarity with the Maubere People SPRIM.
+It founded the solidarity movement Indonesian People's Solidarity with the Maubere People SPRIM.
 This cooperation also led to a rethink within the Indonesian democracy movement on the East Timor issue.
 On the other hand, the democracy movement itself was driven by the East Timorese students.
 They often formed the heart of the groups and also promoted a more militant line.
 While Indonesians protested mostly peacefully at demonstrations, the East Timorese threw stones and burned pictures of President Suharto, affecting the military's response to the demonstrations and the movement.